-Wiley College is best known as the real life college of Professor Melvin Tolson and his incredible debate students, as represented by Denzel Washington in the Hollywood movie, The Great Debaters.
-Wiley College gives a nice account of the facts from the 1920s and the movie at this Weblink.
+Wiley College is best known as the real-life college of Professor Melvin Tolson and his incredible debate students, as represented by Denzel Washington in the Hollywood movie, The Great Debaters.
+There are, however, slightly differing views of the facts presented in the movie.